UmaMaheshBayana/Install-ELK-Elasticsearch-Logstash-and-Kibana-to-monitor-Nginx-logs/README.md

 # Install ELK Elasticsearch Logstash and Kibana to monitor Nginx logs

+# Introducing ELK Stack

+ELK is a collection of three open-source applications - Elasticsearch, Logstash, and Kibana from Elastic that accepts data from any source or format, on which you can then perform search, analysis, and visualize that data.

+**1)	Elasticsearch —** Elasticsearch stores and indexes the data.
+It is a NoSQL database based on Lucene's open-source search engine.
+Since Elasticsearch is developed using Java, therefore, it can run on different platforms.
+One particular aspect where it excels is indexing streams of data such as logs.

+**2)	Logstash —** Logstash is a tool that integrates with a variety of deployments.
+It is used to collect, parse, transform, and buffer data from a variety of sources.
+The data collected by Logstash can be shipped to one or more targets like Elasticsearch.

+**3)	Kibana —** Kibana acts as an analytics and visualization layer on top of Elasticsearch.
+Kibana can be used to search, view, and interpret the data stored in Elasticsearch.

 # Step-1 : Steps to install ElasticSearch on Ubuntu 20.04 LTS

 **Install Java  – OpenJDK on Ubuntu 20.04**